Daylight saving time

 Lesson plan overview

 This ESL lesson plan is about daylight saving time and the effect changing the clocks twice a year has on us.
 Students will learn interesting expressions, will watch a short video and will debate the subject of daylight saving time.
-This lesson will work well in combination with “Phrasal verbs: sleep”.
+This lesson will work well in combination with “Phrasal verbs: sleep” and “Idioms: time“.

 Speaking: The lesson starts with an initial discussion, which also introduces key vocabulary for this lesson (spring forward, fall back, standard time, daylight saving time).
 Students discuss the questions in pairs or small groups.